Kemmern: History

 In the Seven Years' War from 1756 to 1763, Kemmern lay many times under quartering by various Imperial troops as well as under Prussian invasions and quartering, since the Prince-Bishop of Bamberg had chosen to side with Austria.

-With the Reichsdeputationshauptschluss of 1803, the community passed to Bavaria.
-In the course of administrative reform in Bavaria, today’s community came into being under the Gemeindeedikt (“Community Edict”) of 1818.
+With the Reichsdeputationshauptschluss of 1803, the municipality passed to Bavaria.
+In the course of administrative reform in Bavaria, today’s municipality came into being under the Gemeindeedikt (“municipality Edict”) of 1818.
 For the 2,600 or so people who lived here then, Kemmern had at its disposal important institutions for basic services.

 Kemmern has been an autonomous parish since 1710.
 Between 1978 and 1980, the Roman Catholic parish of St. Peter and Paul was expanded.

 In these same years, floodwater control measures were undertaken.
 Because Kemmern lies on the Main, flooding is an ongoing threat.
 There were major events of this nature in February 1909 and December 1967 which showed how serious the problem could be.
-However, an excavation designed to forestall flooding was built between 1978 and 1980 to safeguard the community from this natural hazard.
+However, an excavation designed to forestall flooding was built between 1978 and 1980 to safeguard the municipality from this natural hazard.

-Since 1995, the community core has been undergoing an overhaul as part of a programme to promote municipal building.
-The community has been receiving help from both the state and the European Union for this.
+Since 1995, the municipality core has been undergoing an overhaul as part of a programme to promote municipal building.
+The municipality has been receiving help from both the state and the European Union for this.